 After becoming conscious of my own insecurities and triggers, I then chose to respond by cuddling with him and remaining silent as he cried and vented.
-I agreed how painful this must feel.
-I apologized for the times my actions have led him to feel this way.
-How I will keep working on improving myself.
+I agreed with how painful this must feel.
+I apologized for the times my actions have led him to feel this way and God* knows there are too many to count and many more I am not even aware of.
+I tell him I will keep working on improving myself.
 I shared how I woke up early yesterday and caught a glimpse of the intense orange from the sunrise.
-I was reminded of how blessed we are that God* gives a beautiful new horizon to awake and go to sleep with every day.
+I was reminded of how blessed we are that God gives us a beautiful new horizon to awake and go to sleep with every day.
 I thought about Easter approaching and how many are celebrating how Jesus rose from the dead.
 I told my son that holidays are symbols of the gifts God gives us every day.
-We have been given the gift to rise every day and try again to be more kind, helpful and align our beliefs with our actions.
+We have been given the gift to rise every day and try again to be more kind, helpful, and align our beliefs with our actions.

-The next morning, I was awoken early by my son meditating “Ohmmm, Ohmmm, Ohmmm.”
+The next morning after this talk, I was awoken early by my son meditating “Ohmmm, Ohmmm, Ohmmm.”
 He was inspired to start his day on a positive note.
 I wish everyone to see the beauty and miracles given every day and when you don’t, forgive yourself and others, and rise again.

 Deep breaths and baby steps,

 *I believe God is universal and defined by what feels best for you and your family’s belief system.

 2 thoughts on “Easter and our opportunities to rise again…”

 Reblogged this on Positive Reframe… and commented: